CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 ### Download

-First, you must download an installation package for all the plugins activated for a specific company.
-To do this, go to Administration Panel → Plugins and click the Download SAP WebClient Extension button in the window's upper-right corner.
-Now, choose a required company.
+To install plugins for a specific company, download the installation package:

+1. Navigate to Administration Panel → Plugins.
+2. Click the Download SAP WebClient Extension button in the upper-right corner.
+3. Select the required company.

 ![Plugins](./media/working-with-sap-business-one-web-client/plugins.webp)

-Clicking it causes an installer to download, in this example: computec_appengine_webclient_plugins_PFDEMOGB_PIOTRK_0_0_1.mtar.
+Clicking it causes an installer to download.
+For example: computec_appengine_webclient_plugins_PFDEMOGB_PIOTRK_0_0_1.mtar.

 ![Plugins](./media/working-with-sap-business-one-web-client/plugins-2.webp)

 ### Upload

-Use SAP Business One Extension Manager to load the installation package:
+Use the SAP Business One Extension Manager to load the installation package:

 ![Extension Manager](./media/working-with-sap-business-one-web-client/extension-manager.webp)